rushikesh6548/rushikesh6548/README.md

-- 👋 Hi, I’m @rushikesh6548
-- 👀 I’m interested in Data Science and Analytics
+👋 Hi there, I'm Rushikesh Wakhare, and I'm passionate about Data science and Analytics!

+🧠 My love for maths fuels my desire to apply it to real problems using Data Science.
-- 🌱 I’m currently learning Machine Learning and Operaitons
+🌱 I'm currently learning Machine Learning and Operations, as I believe that these skills are essential for any data scientist.
-- 💞️ I’m looking to collaborate on Any Data science Project
-- 📫 rrushi6548@gmail.com
+📫 You can reach me at rrushi6548@gmail.com.
+Let's connect and work together to solve some fascinating data problems!

 <!---
 rushikesh6548/rushikesh6548 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.